-September marks the anniversary of our rebrand so the change in the season is a good time for us to take stock of our achievements and look ahead at what’s to come.
+September marks the second anniversary of our change of name and the launch of our new brand.
+The changing season seems a good time to take stock of our achievements and look ahead at what’s to come.

 Over the past two years, we have grown significantly so that we now employ over 300 people.

-We have secured our position with Gatwick Airport, delivering over £7m’s worth of projects under their low complexity civils framework, and won a civil engineering framework with Port of Dover for reactive and planned maintenance.
+We have embedded our position with Gatwick Airport, delivering over £7m’s worth of projects under their civil engineering framework, and secured a further framework with Port of Dover for reactive and planned maintenance.